WanderHaus Guidebook

 Performing in-person client work for energy-exchange (no money involved), and interested in hosting your client at WanderHaus?
 Consult your resident-on-call for approval.

-Length of Stay
+Maximum Length of Stay

 To maintain a sustainable, nurturing, and compassionate environment for the residents, we encourage the following: